 - For repeated measures testing or testing across brands and attributes, will stacking the data allow you to perform the testing you'd like?
 For example, stacking will allow you to compare respondents' brand answers as if each brand response was a unique respondent.

 - Can you get something close but adequate to what you ultimately need with a different process?
 For example, if using a large, complex table as part of the significance testing, will breaking the table up into smaller parts allow you to run similar tests?

 - Can your desired testing be done using a RULE?
-Note these rules are very rudimentary compared to our built-in testing and may be more limited in application.
-How to Apply Independent Samples Column Means and Proportions Tests to a Table and How to Display Row Comparisons in a Table are two popular ones.
+Note these rules are very rudimentary compared to our built-in testing and are more limited in application.
+You can use two popular rules: How to Apply Independent Samples Column Means and Proportions Tests to a Table and How to Display Row Comparisons in a Table.

 4. Contact Support

-If you've worked through these steps and haven't found a solution to the issue or need help in making the solution, please contact our support team at firstname.lastname@example.org or by clicking on Help > Contact support from within your specific document in Displayr.
+If you've worked through these steps and haven't found a solution or need help, please contact our support team at firstname.lastname@example.org or by clicking on Help > Contact support from within your specific document in Displayr.
 Please provide the details of what you learned in the steps above.